 “People who advocate for women in ministry claim that there is no difference between the genders.”

 This is not necessarily true.
 The New Testament is clear that men and women need each other!
-Although there are differing views on this subject amongst egalitarians, many wholeheartedly embrace that men and women are different.
+Although there are differing views on this subject amongst those who advocate for women in minstry, many wholeheartedly embrace that men and women are different.
 This is why one of the greatest books to defend women in ministry is entitled “Discovering Biblical Equality: Complementarity Without Hierarchy”.
 These differences are seen as valuable.
 They should be embraced and used for the mutual benefit of the church and the world!
 Rachel Held Evans writes “I’m egalitarian, and I believe there are differences between men and women too.
 Some are (clearly) biological, others are (possibly) biological, and still others are socially conditioned.
 What makes me egalitarian is the fact that I do not believe those differences to be universal, prescriptive, or indicative of hierarchy.”

 I did not write this blog to cause unnecessary tension or divide the church.
 I do not mean to attack the views of those who disagree with my conclusion.
 For a long time I avoided the topic out of fear of causing unnecessary heated arguments amongst friends.

 According to a 2011 Pew Research report there are over 1 billion professing Christian women around the world.
 This is not a “secondary issue” that can be ignored.
 This is not a “women’s issue” so much as it is everyone’s issue.
 This is a major matter that affects over one billion people daily (not counting the negative effect male only leadership has on men and on non-Christian men and women).
 It is something that needs to be addressed, discussed and acted upon by those claiming to follow Jesus!
 My sincere prayer is that all believers will be open to fresh, prayerful, humble discussion and to the possibility that their interpretation of the scriptures is not what God intends for humanity.